melaniewalsh/mwalsh/cv.md

 Education
 ---
-Ph.D., English, Washington University in St. Louis, MO, 2013 – 2019
+Ph.D., English & American Literature, Washington University in St. Louis, MO, 2013 – 2019

 Dissertation: *Postwar Redux: The Recirculation of Postwar American Literature and the Rise of Networked Readers in the Twenty-First Century*
 Advisor: William J. Maxwell